lolwheel/Owie/README.md

    1. Connect the **GREEN** wire **RUNNING TO THE MAIN BOARD** to the **D1** pin on the board.
    1. Connect the **WHITE** stubby wire running to the **BMS** to the **RX** pin on the board.
    1. Cover the bottom of the Wemos D1 mini with either fish tape or isolating tape so that non of the exposed soldering joints have any chance of contacting anything on the BMS.
 I also put a bunch of tape on the top of the board, just in case.

+DONE!

+## Troubleshooting:

+### Board reporting battery at 1% after install

+If after installing OWIE into your board it reports that your battery is at 1% even though it shouldn't, plug your board into a charger.
+This problem occurs because the BMS goes through a state reset and doesn't know the status of the battery, and plugging the board into a charger corrects this issue by forcing the BMS (and controller potentially) to do a state check.

 Pictures demonstrating soldering points on the board: